-Integrating and comparing community-based participatory and conjoint analysis is a research study between the AzPRC and Sunset Community Health Center in Yuma, Arizona of how best to provide patient-centered care to patients.
+Integrating and comparing community-based participatory and conjoint analysis is a research study between the AzPRC and Sunset Community Health Center in Yuma, Arizona focused on how best to provide patient-centered care to patients.
 Sunset’s administration identified behavioral health as the area of greatest need in developing a patient-centered model of care.
-The project supported by the Patient Centered Outcome Research Institute (PCORI) will develop/document and evaluate three models of care:
+The project, supported by the Patient-Centered Outcome Research Institute (PCORI), will develop, document, and evaluate three models of care:

 - The current model for providing behavioral health services.

 - A second model of care based on a participatory process of collecting input through patient focus groups and provider interviews.

 - A third model of care developed by conjoint analysis.
 This innovative marketing tool allows patients to compare and choose options resulting in a preferred model of care.